 Wild Swimming France

-Daniel Start returns with a dazzling new travel guide book to France, for families and adventurers alike.
-Dip in to the emerald-green plunge pools of Provence and swim beneath the great chateaux of the Loire and Dordogne.
-Discover the unspoilt crater lakes of the Massif Central or relax in secluded hot springs in the woodlands of the Pyrenees.
+Daniel Start returns with a dazzling new travel guidebook to France, for families and adventurers alike.
+Dip into the emerald-green plunge pools of Provence and swim beneath the great chateaux of the Loire and Dordogne.
+Discover the unspoiled crater lakes of the Massif Central or relax in secluded hot springs in the woodlands of the Pyrenees.

 The Making of Europe: A geological history